LiC1117/MORE-Q/README.md

 - [ ] MORE-QX
 In this folder, one could find one jupyter-notebook file __MORE-ML_user_guide.ipynb__ and one python script __ex_createDF.py__.
-__MORE-QX-user-guide__ contains step-by-step codes for data extraction from HDF5 files using __createDF.py__ and reproduction of the technical validation figures.
+__MORE-QX-user-guide__ contains step-by-step codes for data extraction from HDF5 files using __createDF.py__ and the usage of __MORE-ML__ framework including regression and explanation

-For **MORE-QX** usage, an ex_createDF.py is created to extract dataframes from HDF5 files for MORE-QX from ZENODO (link below.)

-One can download MORE-QX HDF5 files from ZENODO under the link: https://zenodo.org/records/14720508
+One can download MORE-QX **HDF5 files** from ZENODO under the link: https://zenodo.org/records/14720508

+- [ ] Example for a new system
-We also provide a user guide to use MORE-ML for binding feature prediction and model explanation.
+We also provide a brief example how to obtain the input features for a new BOV-receptor-surface complex system, which could be used in the MORE-ML framework to predict binding features.

-## MORE-QX dataset files

 ## Citation
 If you use parts of the MORE-Q, MORE-QX data, and MORE-ML framework please cite